-- 1) Remove the welding gun's gas nozzle, contact tip and contact tip's adapter. - 2) With an air nozzle below compressed air through the wire guide.
-Wear eye protection! - 3) Blow out the wire feed mechanism and reel housing with dry compressed air. - 4) Reassemble components.
-Tighten the contact tip and contact tip's adapter to spanner tightness.
+1) Remove the welding gun's gas nozzle, contact tip and contact tip's adapter.

+2) With an air nozzle blow compressed air through the wire guide.
+Wear eye protection!

+3) Blow out the wire feed mechanism and reel housing with dry compressed air.

+4) Reassemble components.
+Tighten the contact tip and contact tip's adapter with the spanner included to ensure tightness.
+Do not overtighten any fittings or stripping of the threads may result.